vlucas/bulletphp/README.md

    before Bullet can know to return a 404.
 This is why all your primary logic should be contained in `get`, `post`, or other method callbacks or in the model layer (and not in the bare `path` handlers).
- * If the path can be fully consumed, but the requested HTTP method callback is not present, a 405 "Method Not Allowed" response will be returned.
+ * If the path can be fully consumed, and HTTP method handlers are present in the path but none are matched, a 405 "Method Not Allowed" response will be returned.
+ * If the path can be fully consumed, and format handlers are present in the path but none are matched, a 406 "Not Acceptable" response will be returned.

 Installing with Composer
 -----